Frey Nicolás de Ovando, Anacanoa Queen of the Taíno and Remembering Ovando

 Frey Nicolás de Ovando

 Frey Nicolás Ovando y Cáceres (1451-1511) was born into a rich family in Spain.
-In 1502 he become the third Governor and Captain-General of the Indies.
+In 1502 he becomes the third Governor and Captain-General of the Indies.
 There were too many complaints about then Governor Francisco de Bobadilla.
 Ovando replaced Bobadilla and served as the Governor of Hispaniola between 1502 and 1509.

 When Ovando arrived to take over his appointed post as governor of Santo Domingo he brought with him over 30,000 colonists to populate the island.